adunkman/dunkman.me/_posts/2013-10-31-next-desk-terra.md

 category: articles
 ---

+<div class="aside"><strong>Update:</strong> I currently have an open dispute with NextDesk, as they have not issued me a refund for a returned part.
+More information at the end of this post.</div>

 At my last office, I was blessed with a stand/sit desk (specifically, an [Anthro Elevate Wrap](http://www.anthro.com/families/elevate/elevate-wrap)).
 Being able to choose standing as an option when that "I-need-a-stretch" feeling comes on is a luxury — a luxury that I didn’t expect to take so seriously.
 After leaving that office (I now work from home), I started searching around for a stand/sit desk of my own.

 After a good amount of research, I chose a [NextDesk Terra](http://www.nextdesks.com/terra).
 The Anthro was a nice desk, but it was made of particle board, blocked stretching out your feet when seated, and was awkward to place in a room due to its shape.
 The NextDesk improved on all of these shortcomings — made of bamboo, had no lower support beneath the cross-beam, and was rectangular.